ollo69/ha_tuya_custom/README.md

 - **Set Temperature value divided**: when checked use the divided temperature value for `set temperature` command.

-- **Temperature precision**: set the type of precision used by the device.
+- **Temperature precision**: set the type of temperature precision provided by the device.

+- **Target Temperature step**: set the temperature step used to set target temperature.

 - **Min target temperature**: set the minimum allowed `target temperature` for the entity.